 The ambitious scheme was completed in 1937 but much of the canal remained too shallow for broad boats to pass each other, and of course broad boats could not pass in the tunnels.
 However, narrow boats could now easily and quickly work in pairs.
 Traffic increased in the short term, but after the war the long-term downwards trend was relentless as canalside factories ceased using coal as a fuel or obtained it from other sources.

 The Grand Union today

-Today, the Grand Union Canal is alive with pleasure boats, walkers, cyclists and day trippers.
+Today, the Grand Union Canal is alive with pleasure boats, walkers, cycle trails, anglers and day trippers.
 As well as the impressive mainline, many smaller branches make great diversions if you have time to explore.
-The longest of these is the Leicester Line.
+The longest of these is the Leicester Line with its own brand at Welford.
 Others include the Aylesbury Arm, Market Harborough Arm and Northampton Arm.

 The Paddington Arm runs through a lively and attractive area of West London, full of bars, restaurants, shops, Middle Eastern cafes, juice bars and a terraced canalside seating area at Sheldon Square.

 The Slough Arm is an unexpectedly green and rural bit of canal, passing through the pretty town of Iver.
 It is a great place to escape the crowds on the nearby London waterways.